circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

 ---
 layout: classic-docs
-title: "Adding SSH Keys"
+title: "Adding an SSH Key to CircleCI"
-short-title: "Adding SSH Keys"
+short-title: "Adding an SSH Key"
-description: "How to Add SSH Keys to CircleCI"
+description: "How to Add an SSH Key to CircleCI"
 order: 20
 ---